llms-test-smells/TestSmells-LLMs_EmpiricalStudy_ReplicationPackage_ICSE26/README.md

 ### Results

 The `results` folder contains the outcomes of the refactoring process.
 Each project was refactored with respect to a specific type of test smell, and the refactoring was performed using all LLMs.
 The folder includes:
-- **Changes in code coverage metrics**: Analysis of how refactoring impacted code coverage _(results/coverage)_.
+- **Changes in code coverage metrics**: Analysis of how refactoring impacted code coverage for[_Python_](./results/coverage/python/final%20aggregated%20results/) and [_Java_](./results/coverage/java/final%20aggregated%20results/).
-- **Mitigated and introduced test smells**: Documentation of test smells that were resolved or introduced during the refactoring process _(results/final refactoring results)_.
+- **Mitigated and introduced test smells**: Documentation of test smells that were resolved or introduced during the refactoring process [_(results/final refactoring results)_](./results/final%20refactoring%20results/).
-- **Comparative results**: Outcomes from refactoring performed by each LLM, enabling a comparison of their effectiveness _(results/coverage)_.
+- **The projects refactored by each LLM**: Outcomes from refactoring performed by each LLM, enabling a comparison of their effectiveness.
+For [Python](./results/coverage/python/) and [Java](./results/coverage/java/).
-- **The projects refactored by each LLM**
 >The *final* results are those outcomes achieved with the best prompt template.

 ### Source Code